Build Value into Product with Postmates Director of Product

-If you’ve ever been curious about the everyday life of a Product Manager, this talk is for you.
+How can you build value into product?
 The purpose of this Q&A session was to give the audience a chance to ask every question they’ve ever had, with Mike Burk, Director of Product at Postmates.
-He talked about his journey into product, how he used his background as an advantage and how to build value into products.
+He talked about his journey into product and how he used his background as an advantage.

 Director of Product at Postmates

 Mike Burk carries over seven years of Product Management experience.
 He has led product teams at companies such as Scoot, MySpace, and Electronic Arts.
 Currently, he works as the Director of Product at Postmates.
 He holds a Bachelor’s Degree in Media Arts and a Master’s Degree in Cinema Studies.

 Mike gave an inside scoop on the day-to-day work in Product Management, the challenges of the job and personal insight from his experience at working at different companies.
 He talked about how he got into Product Management from films and discussed what it’s like to work in a management role.

 He also talked about how to provide value for your product, and gave insight on how to manage different teams and what lessons he’s learned over the years.

 - An inside look at his transition from Product Management to Product Leader

 - Check out High Output Management by Andrew Grove.